Managing access to shared data and tools with groups

 G21_PermissionScenario-3.png

-4. User #3 can now edit and run code in the workspace, but cannot give other new users access.
-Can you guess what role they have with respect to the workspace resource?
+4. User #3 can now edit and run code in the workspace but cannot give other new users access.
+Can you guess what role they have concerning the workspace resource?

 5. In the meantime, a researcher from an unrelated group (User #4) - who wants to introduce a team of students to Terra - creates a managed group (they’re the "Owner" of the group).